eruffaldi/matautodiff/README.md

 The second order uses another approach and it can be used to compute first and second order at once (so no need to call autodiff)

+    ...
+    [H,v] = hessian(f);
+    % H is a cell array lower triangular (due to symmetrix of the Hessian Matrix)
+    % each cell (i,j) is the tensor [mn_f,mn_i,mn_j] where i and j are two variables
+    %
+    % v is the cell array with the variables in H (as matexp) ordered depending on the descent of the three
+    % the first order is stored in the adjoints of each variable

+    adjoint(b); % contains the J(f,b) flattened as computed by hessianpush

 # Note about tensors

 Tensors (multidimensional array) are useful for representing jacobians of matrix-matrix functions.
 A generic matrix function F depends